 TEMPORARY SOUTH HILLS FIREWORKS BAN

 Due to the severe drought conditions and the upcoming 4th of July holiday, an emergency is declared to exist and on Monday, Eugene City Council voted unanimously to temporarily ban all fireworks in the south hills, south from 18th Avenue and east of Agate Street through 2021 and 2022.
 This ban, effective immediately, was a necessary step for public health and safety.
-The ban includes legal fireworks like fountains, glitter sparklers, ground spinners and wheels.
+The ban includes legal fireworks like fountains, flitter sparklers, ground spinners and wheels.
 The temporary ban penalty is a fine not to exceed $500.
 The presumptive fine is $250.
-Maps are attached.

 CITY ORDINANCE (APPLYING TO ALL EUGENE CITY LOCATIONS)

 Fireworks went on sale June 23 and can be sold through July 6.
 Consumer fireworks discharges within the Eugene city limits are restricted to July 3 and 4, and December 31 and January 1.
 Commercial public displays with the Eugene city limits are restricted to July 3-5.

 Oregon law prohibits illegal fireworks, which include any firework that flies into the air, explodes, or travels more than 12 feet horizontally on the ground, throughout the entire city, without a permit.
 Fireworks commonly called bottle rockets, Roman Candles, and firecrackers are illegal in Oregon.

 EUGENE AND SPRINGFIELD ILLEGAL FIREWORKS AMNESTY TURN-IN DAY